AlexFHart/RADSeq-Pipeline/README.md

 # RADSeq-Pipeline

-this is a series of bash scripts, R scripts and terminal commands intended to process and analyse RADSeq data. they are intended specifically for use the the Flemish Supercomputer Centre (VSC) high-performance compute cluster (HPC) and will likely not work elsewhere.
+this is a series of scripts (bash, R, python) and terminal commands intended to process and analyse RADSeq data. they are intended specifically for use the the Flemish Supercomputer Centre (VSC) high-performance compute cluster (HPC) and will likely not work elsewhere without appropriate modification.

 Approximate order of operations;
   1. Demultiplexing